-Limited tickets to this exclusive event are available for $50, with which you will also receive a complimentary Art Con koozie, access to locally sponsored beverages, live music entertainment (band TBA), PLUS a ticket to our main event, Art Con 14, on November 10!
+Limited tickets to this exclusive event are available for $50, with which you will also receive a complimentary Art Con koozie, access to locally sponsored beverages, and special guest DJ set by the fabulous RONNIE HEART, PLUS a ticket to our main event, Art Con 14, on November 10!

 For Art Con: R/EVOLUTION, we’re excited to auction off more than 50 works of art representing the artists’ individual perspectives of evolution and revolution and how each influences and leads to the other.
 All works will be offered via Art Con-style auction as we kick off our 2018 community-driven philanthropy.
 Auction proceeds will be collected for this year’s beneficiary, which will be announced before the night’s festivities end.
 There will also be food trucks and bar services provided by The Bomb Factory.